axaak/vhost/README.md

 4) Enter website domain info when prompted

 Whilst you can re-run this script it will not remove the user you created in previous runs.
-You will need ot create a new user or manually remove the user.
+You will need to create a new user or manually remove the user.